 Our campaign highlights the huge role dangerous products play in addiction and pushes to make them safer.
 Different forms of gambling carry different levels of addiction risk.
 A weekly bet on the National Lottery is less dangerous than playing on online slots, fixed-odds betting terminals (FOBTs) and “in-play” sports betting where bets can be placed quickly and frequently.
 All the loved ones lost by GwL families were exposed to highly addictive forms of gambling.

 Working alongside gamblers in recovery and other campaigners, bereaved families helped secure the long-awaited review of the 2005 Gambling Act, announced in 2020.
-The review is in its consultation phase, with the white paper due in May 2022.
+The review is in its consultation phase, with the whitepaper yet to be published after several delays.

 How we campaign

 Since 2018, GwL families have met with hundreds of MPs, regulators and other organisations.
 We’ve also hosted two parliamentary events in the House of Commons, including in December 2021 which was attended by over 25 parliamentarians.